gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Protection Engines field in bytes plus 4.

-Protection Engines: variable length : This holds the list of protection engines in order of preference.
-Each Protection engine is specified by a 16-bit unsigned integer.
-This field MUST be identical to the content of the Protected Association Parameter ({{protectedassoc-parameter}}) Protection Engines field that the endpoint sent in the INIT chunk.
+Protection Engines: variable length
+: This holds the list of protection engines where each protection engine is specified by a 16-bit unsigned integer.
+The field MUST be identical to the content of the Protected Association Parameter ({{protectedassoc-parameter}}) Protection Engines field that the endpoint sent in the INIT or INIT-ACK chunk.

 Padding: 0 or 16 bits
 : If the length of the